Psychiatric/Mental Health - Family Nurse Practitioner

 - A flexible curriculum with many online courses and full- and part-time options

-- Mentoring from faculty whom are active and nationally honored researchers ·
+- Mentorship and advising from faculty whom are active and nationally honored researchers

 - Networking and mentoring opportunities for graduates during and after the program